 Written by our personal injury lawyers in Charlottesville

-Virginia law sets certain obligations for passengers before they get in a passenger vehicle.
+Virginia law sets certain obligations for passengers before they get in a passenger vehicle in Charlottesville, Augusta County, Waynesboro, and throughout Virginia.
 The passenger should not enter a vehicle with a driver who has consumed alcohol that impairs his ability to drive.

 Example #1: You are out with a friend who has drank too much to drive in a safe manner.
 Do not get in the car.
 Under Virginia law, you can be charged with contributory negligence in the case of an accident.
 If you are found to be contributorily negligent, you cannot recover for any injuries sustained from the negligent actions of the driver.